firecrow/crray/README.md

-CRR is a memory auto expanding string framework, it also has a pointer array variant (CrrPtr) which supports pop and push on any indecie.
+Crray is a memory auto expanding string framework (Crr), it also has a pointer array variant (CrrPtr) which supports pop and push on any indecie.